matwerber1/aws-elasticsearch-ultrawarm-cdk-demo/README.md

     1. Navigate to `~/lib/lambda/write-cloudtrail-to-es`
     1. Use pyenv and/or virtualenv to use Python version 3.8 (in my case, 3.8.6)
     1. Install Python dependencies: `pip install -r requirements.txt --target .`

+1. Within `./bin/aws-elasticsearch-demo.ts`, modify the configuration parameters to match your desired AWS account and deployment region.

+1. Within `./bin/aws-elasticsearch-demo.ts`, optionally modify the configuration parameters to either create a new VPC or use an existing VPC.
+If you specify an existing VPC, you will need to provide the VPC ID, two (preferably private) subnet IDs, and the route table ID(s) associated to the subnets.

 1. Deploy the stack: `cdk deploy`